European Alps Snow Sports Tour!

 Courmayeur, at the foot of the Italian side of Mont Blanc is a ski resort very popular with visitors from around the world.
 Above the Val Veny (southwest), facing the Mont-Blanc, Courmayeur gives you absolutely spectacular scenery.
 With almost 20 lifts and 30 different runs, Courmayeur has many options for all levels.
 The off piste in the area gives some nice vertical and amazing views of the Mont Blanc massif not to mention great snow!
 The altitude of the resort goes from town level at 1224m up to 2755m at the top of the Cresta Arp lift.
 Love pizza, pasta, risotto, cappuccinos and all that is Italian?
 The mountain also has 20 something restaurants to choose from with fantastic Italian fare!

-- Ski/ride The Valée Blanche Glacier (Mer de Glace) run from Italy to Chamonix, France.
+- Ski/ride or visit the Mont Blanc Skyway (worth a visit just for the Skyway!) and the The Vallée Blanche Glacier, guides web site (Mer de Glace) run from Italy to Chamonix, France.
 This world famous glacier is a rite of passage for most skiers and snowboarders, an 11 mile glacier run starting in Italy and ending in France!
-Noreen did this when she was fourteen (now 23 and on this trip), so man up!
+Noreen did this when she was fourteen, so man up!
 This area is monitored by guides on radios, however at points you are more lightly to see the ski patrol/ rescue helicopters below you because of the high altitude descent.
 Have lunch in world famous Chamonix and then we travel back to Italy via the famous Mont Blanc tunnel.

 - Alternative - Ski / ride Chamonix, France for the day while checking out the beautiful village of Chamonix.